alitarfa/Restaurant_Application/README.md

 # Restaurent_Application
+## table content
+1. Git
+2. A short history of Git
+3. About Git
+4. Installing Git
+5. On Linux
+6. On Mac
+7. On Windows
+8. Git configuration
+9. Developing a web application using GitHub
+10. Collaboration
+11. Implementation

+#  Developing a web application using GitHub

-- ## Backend Technology By Spring Boot and Spring boot Data JPA (hibernate) Developed by Ali TARFA
+- ## Backend Technology (Spring boot & Spring data JPA) Developed by Ali TARFA
 - ## Spring Boot Framework :
 This Framework developed to fast the tacks of build massive and secure application for enterprise, We have used to develope our application (backend)

 - The architecture of The Application is
-    Restfull Api : This is our architecter we used to build the backend part where The application connected to database over hibernate
+    Restfull Api : This is our architectur we have being used to build the backend part where The application connected to database over hibernate

 The Follwing image represent the Abstraction of The Architectur
 <img height=100 src=""/>